bakerboy448/qbit_manage-wiki/Config-Setup.md

 # By default the Recycle Bin will be emptied on every run of the qbit_manage script if empty_after_x_days is defined.
 recyclebin:
   enabled: true
-  # <OPTIONAL> empty_after_x_days var: Will automatically remove all files and folders in recycle bin after x days.
+  # <OPTIONAL> empty_after_x_days var:
+  # Will automatically remove all files and folders in recycle bin after x days.
 (Checks every script run)
   # If this variable is not defined it, the RecycleBin will never be emptied.
   # WARNING: Setting this variable to 0 will delete all files immediately upon script run!
   empty_after_x_days: 60
+  # <OPTIONAL> save_torrents var:
+  # If this option is set to true you MUST fill out the torrents_dir in the directory attribute.
+  # This will save a copy of your .torrent and .fastresume file in the recycle bin before deleting it from qbittorrent
+  save_torrents: true
+  # <OPTIONAL> split_by_category var:
+  # This will split the recycle bin folder by the save path defined in the `cat` attribute
+  # and add the base folder name of the recycle bin that was defined in the `recycle_bin` sub-attribute under directory.
+  split_by_category: false

 # Orphaned files are those in the root_dir download directory that are not referenced by any active torrents.
 orphaned: